Live Healthy: Disease & Prevention

 Older adults, pregnant women, young adults, children, and people with other underlying health conditions are most at risk of getting the flu, but everyone six months and older should get vaccinated.

-It takes two weeks after being immunized to be fully protected.
-The vaccine only keeps you fully protected for about one year, so it’s important to get vaccinated every year.
+It takes two weeks after being immunized to be fully protected, so it’s best not to delay getting a shot.

 You can get flu shots from: